MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawinputdevice.md

 ## -remarks

-If <b>RIDEV_NOLEGACY</b> is set for a mouse or a keyboard, the system does not generate any <a href="https://docs.microsoft.com/windows/win32/inputdev/mouse-input-notifications">legacy message</a> for that device for the application.
-For example, if the mouse TLC is set with <b>RIDEV_NOLEGACY</b>, <a href="https://docs.microsoft.com/windows/desktop/inputdev/wm-lbuttondown">WM_LBUTTONDOWN</a> and related legacy mouse messages are not generated.
-Likewise, if the keyboard TLC is set with <b>RIDEV_NOLEGACY</b>, <a href="https://docs.microsoft.com/windows/desktop/inputdev/wm-keydown">WM_KEYDOWN</a> and related <a href="https://docs.microsoft.com/windows/win32/inputdev/mouse-input-notifications">legacy keyboard messages</a> are not generated.
+If <b>RIDEV_NOLEGACY</b> is set for a mouse or a keyboard, the system does not generate any legacy message for that device for the application.
+For example, if the mouse TLC is set with <b>RIDEV_NOLEGACY</b>, **WM_LBUTTONDOWN** and <a href="https://docs.microsoft.com/windows/win32/inputdev/mouse-input-notifications">related legacy mouse messages</a> are not generated.
+Likewise, if the keyboard TLC is set with <b>RIDEV_NOLEGACY</b>, **WM_KEYDOWN** and <a href="https://docs.microsoft.com/windows/win32/inputdev/keyboard-input-notifications">related legacy keyboard messages</a> are not generated.

 If <b>RIDEV_REMOVE</b> is set and the <b>hwndTarget</b> member is not set to <b>NULL</b>, then [RegisterRawInputDevices](nf-winuser-registerrawinputdevices.md) function will fail.